DeloitteAU/react-habitat/readme-in-es5.md

 `'` --> `&#x27`;
 `/` --> `&#x2F`;

-Additionally, an encoder may replace high-order characters with the equivalent HTML entity encoding.

 Example:

 `<div data-props="{&quot;foo&quot;&colon; &quot;bar&quot;}"></div>`

+Additionally, an encoder may replace [extended ASCII characters](https://en.wikipedia.org/wiki/Extended_ASCII) with the equivalent HTML entity encoding.

 Most backend systems are capable of doing this automatically.
 An alternative is to use the [data-r-prop-*](#data-r-prop-) option.